How to Improve Your Credit Score

 Key Takeaways

-- Credit cards are not required to build a solid credit score
+• Credit cards are not strictly required to build a solid credit score in the U.S.

-- Payment consistency matters more than account type
+• Payment consistency (Payment History) matters more than the specific account type.

 Frequently Asked Questions